CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 The use of non-erasable data carriers (such as WORMs) is to be waived for the purpose of exchanging data if there are other non-recipient information that can not be deleted.

-#### OPS.1.2.3.M9 Eliminating Remaining Information in Files Before Redistributing [User]
+#### OPS.1.2.3.M9 Eliminate Remaining Information in Files before Submitting [User]

 Before sending a file via e-mail, IT networks or media exchange, or before publishing a file to a web server, it should be checked to see if it contains any residual information that is not intended for publication.
 Such residual information can be of different origin and, accordingly, the actions to be taken against it can be different.
 The most common causes of such residual information are described below.

-Generally, standard software such as For example, for word processing or spreadsheets, which additional information is stored in files created with it.
+Generally, standard software such as For example, to check for word processing or spreadsheets, which additional information is stored in files created with it.
 Some of this information is saved with, others without the knowledge of the user.

 Before passing on files, they should at least be randomly checked for unwanted additional information.
 This should be done using a different editor than the one used to create the file.